Marco Huck

-Muamer Hukić (born 11 November 1984), best known as Marco Huck, is a German professional boxer.
+Muamer Hukić (born 11 November 1984), best known as Marco Huck, is a Bosniak German professional boxer.
 He held the WBO cruiserweight title from 2009 to 2015, and is the joint-longest reigning cruiserweight world champion of all time, having made thirteen consecutive successful defenses, a division record shared with Johnny Nelson.
 Huck also held the IBO cruiserweight title from 2016 to 2017, the European cruiserweight title from 2008 to 2009, and has challenged once for the WBA (Regular) heavyweight title in 2012.

 Early life

 Huck is an ethnic Bosniak, born in Serbia, who moved to Germany with his family when he was eight years old, and has since become a naturalized citizen.

 Kickboxing career

 Huck started Taekwondo and Kickboxing at the age of ten.
 As an amateur kickboxer, he won a gold medal at the W.A.K.O European championships in 2002 and 2003.